redhat-partner-tech/partner-tech-days-sept2020/wip-2021/custom-repo-exercises/README.md

 ![](https://lh5.googleusercontent.com/PsSrTQFuV_BSHr1DmMiICStmpTWQAz6INkfg_UsvmptZcAZiltBXdoxIl9ls1myn6SvoXYCAg8ZtgvYNDE1lV9wCCqzEIRDdgSBPzBAhDzUEmL6xX-JSb4hNqxtuiO8COZPQvkxY)

-Leave the rest of the fields blank, and click "Save".
+Leave the rest of the fields blank or as they are, and click "Save".
 It should then take you to the "3rd Party" product screen.

 #### 4\.
 Creating a custom repository (values to be changed)